brycewray/eleventy_bundler/src/posts/2020/02/so-much-for-heroes.md

 More maddeningly, it was just hit-or-miss enough that I couldn't reliably configure all the settings to prevent it.
 So, rather than "rewarding" WebP-compatible browsers with smaller-size graphics, in many cases I would be "punishing" them with bigger ones.
 Definitely not okay.

 While figuring out what to do, I tried Google's versatile [`cwebp`](https://developers.google.com/speed/webp/docs/cwebp) (WebP encoder) tool.
-While it, understandably, produced better results than my webpack config, I soon saw that the only reliable setup which *always* produced a WebP file that was smaller than the original JPG or PNG was when I had the *truly* original JPG or PNG.
+Although it, understandably, produced better results than my webpack config, I soon saw that the only reliable setup which *always* produced a WebP file that was smaller than the original JPG or PNG was when I had the *truly* original JPG or PNG.
 That is, I couldn't use a *processed* version of the original, or I'd almost always get a larger WebP file.

 Only problem with that was, in many cases, I *had* no unprocessed version of the JPG or PNG file.